Mapacheee/ExtendedHorizons/README.md

     # Maximum chunks to cache in memory (1000 = ~40-80MB depending on chunk complexity)
     # Increase for more players in same area, decrease for dispersed players or low RAM
     max-memory-cache-size: 1000

-    # Anti-X-Ray for fake chunks
+    # Packet cache TTL in seconds
+    packet-cache-ttl-seconds: 30

     # Enable this feature will affect the speed to load fake chunks
-    # Enable this only if its necessary
+    # enable this only if its necessary
     anti-xray:
       # Enable anti-xray obfuscation for fake chunks
       enabled: false